PHACDataHub/iidi-tech/docs/architecture/User-Journey-2/User-Journey-2.md

 Namespaces are secured using **Kubernetes Role-Based Access Control (RBAC), NetworkPolicies, and Anthos Service Mesh (ASM)**, ensuring that PT workloads are fully isolated.

-### **2.2 GitOps-Driven Deployment with Flux & Kustomize**
+### **2.2 GitOps-Driven Deployment with ArgoCD & Kustomize**

-All deployments follow a **GitOps model** using **Flux and Kustomize**, ensuring that application configurations remain declarative, version-controlled, and continuously reconciled with production environments.
+All deployments follow a **GitOps model** using **ArgoCD and Kustomize**, ensuring that application configurations remain declarative, version-controlled, and continuously reconciled with production environments.

-- **FluxCD**: Automates deployments by continuously monitoring GitHub repositories for configuration changes.
+- **ArgoCD**: Updates changes to image version of applications in the Git repository.
+Automates deployments by continuously monitoring GitHub repositories for configuration changes.
 - **Kustomize**: Enables **environment-specific overlays**, allowing **PT-specific variations** while maintaining a consistent core deployment structure.
 - **Cloud Build**: Handles **CI/CD pipelines**, ensuring that **image builds, and infrastructure changes** are validated before deployment.
+Ensures that the latest version of the application is pushed to the artifact registry.

 This **declarative, version-controlled approach** ensures that all changes to the system are **traceable, reproducible, and securely managed**.